Curved Page Divider

 Child welfare in foster care focuses on protecting children who cannot live safely with their biological families due to abuse, neglect, or parental struggles.
 In Virginia, foster care addresses physical health, emotional well-being, education, and legal advocacy while providing safe placements.
 Challenges include placement stability, resource shortages, and caseworker turnover, but support programs such as Medicaid, mental health services, educational stability, and independent living training help children thrive.

 Child welfare in foster care is a vital aspect of social services that offers protection and wellbeing to children who cannot stay with their biological families because of different reasons, such as child abuse, neglect, and parental problems, among others.
-This system aims to create a secure and supportive environment for these children, where they can be placed with foster families temporarily or permanently.
+This system aims to create a secure and supportive environment for these children, enabling them to be placed with foster families temporarily or permanently.
 There are significant physical, emotional, educational, and developmental elements involved in a foster child's welfare.

 Physical Health and Safety